A Brief History of

 In 2014 the Inn began inviting a select group of students from law schools in Dallas-Fort Worth who have an interest in litigation to join the Inn.
 Those students, whom the Inn has designated as Pupils, are assigned to a pupilage group and have been able to participate fully in the Inn’s activities.

 Masters of the Bench of the Higginbotham Inn also have provided national leadership through service on the Board of Trustees of the American Inns of Court.
-Judge Higginbotham served as President of the American Inns of Court from 1996 to 2000, Judge Barbara M.G.
-Lynn has served as a Trustee for several years and will become President in 2022, and Kim Askew serves as a Trustee.
+Judge Higginbotham served as President of the American Inns of Court from 1996 to 2000, Judge Barbara M. G. Lynn has served as a Trustee for several years and served as President from 2022 to 2024, and Kim Askew serves as a Trustee.

-In the thirty-four years since its formation, the Higginbotham Inn of Court has championed the vision of the American Inns of Court--a legal profession and judiciary dedicated to professionalism, ethics, civility, and excellence--among the over one-thousand lawyers, judges, law professors, and law students who have been members of the Inn.
+In the thirty-seven years since its formation, the Higginbotham Inn of Court has championed the vision of the American Inns of Court--a legal profession and judiciary dedicated to professionalism, ethics, civility, and excellence--among the over one-thousand lawyers, judges, law professors, and law students who have been members of the Inn.

 Click here for a PDF version of the Brief History.